sclorg/mysql-container/5.6/root/usr/share/container-scripts/mysql/README.md

 Usage
 -----

-For this, we will assume that you are using the `centos/mysql-56-centos7` image.
+For this, we will assume that you are using the MySQL 5.6 container image from the Red Hat Container Catalog called `rhscl/mysql-56-rhel7`.
 If you want to set only the mandatory environment variables and not store the database in a host directory, execute the following command:

 ```
-$ docker run -d --name mysql_database -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -e MYSQL_DATABASE=db -p 3306:3306 centos/mysql-56-centos7
+$ docker run -d --name mysql_database -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -e MYSQL_DATABASE=db -p 3306:3306 rhscl/mysql-56-rhel7
 ```

 This will create a container named `mysql_database` running MySQL with database